They may not always show it, but odds are that your child or a youth in your care wants you to take an interest in their life.

 • Encourage your child to talk about why they are thinking about suicide.
 Listen without dismissing or judging their feelings.

 • Thank them for their honesty.
 Encourage them to talk about the reasons they feel this.
 Say, “I’m sorry you are in this pain.
-Let’s get help and learn more together”.
+Let’s get help and learn more together.”

 • Prioritize safety.
 Remove any weapons from your home and securely store blades, rope, and medications.
 Do not leave them alone.
 Learn more at: https://strivingforsafety.org/

 • A child or youth who is having suicidal thoughts should be seen by a mental health professional.
+Ask them to develop a Safety Plan with your youth and share it with you.

 • Based on your judgment about the urgency of the situation, you can also bring them directly to the emergency room.